mattmattmattmatt/DeepSNVMiner/README.md

 # DeepSNVMiner
 A sequence analysis tool to detect emergent, rare mutations in sub-sets of cell populations

-For full documentation please refer to DeepSNVMiner.pdf
+For full documentation please refer to DeepSNVMiner_documentation.pdf